kpopper/iankynnersley.co.uk/index.md

 I specialise in turning business ideas into beautiful products.

 My experience encompasses technical, product and business which means I often play a different role on each project.
-It usually involves some combination of product management, technical leadership, team management and product strategy.
+It usually involves some combination of technical leadership, team management, product management and product strategy.

-Some recent projects I've worked on:
+What I've been working on recently:
 * &raquo; [CTO at Provenance](/case_studies/provenance) (2014 - 2019)
 * &raquo; [Product strategy at Raremark](/case_studies/raremark) (2015)
 * &raquo; [Product Owner at Adaptive Lab](/case_studies/adaptive_lab) (2014 - 2015)